Ikromov247/bump_version/README.md

 ## Features

-- Bump major, minor, or patch versions (semantic versioning)
+- Bump minor, or patch versions (semantic versioning)
 - Automatically detects version patterns in files
 - Option to use Git tags as version source
 - Can be used as a GitHub Action or CLI tool